 \subsection{Adler datum and toral representations}

 We now describe a special case of the construction of \cite{adler-unrefined} that produces mgs representations.
 To that end, we borrow some notation from \cite{adler-unrefined}.
-Let $G$ be an unramified semsimple group over $F = \kappa\pseries{t}$ satisfying \cite[Hypothesis 2.1.1]{adler-unrefined}.
-This allows us to take a $G$-equivariant symmetric bilinear form on the Lie algebra $\mathfrak g$ of $G$ such that the induced isomorphism between $\mathfrak g$ and its dual.
+Let $G$ be an unramified semisimple group over $F = \kappa\pseries{t}$ satisfying \cite[Hypothesis 2.1.1]{adler-unrefined}.
+This allows us to take a $G$-equivariant symmetric bilinear form on the Lie algebra $\mathfrak g$ of $G$, so that there is an induced isomorphism between $\mathfrak g$ and its dual.

 Let $T$ be a maximal $F$-torus of $G$ that splits over a tamely ramified extension $E$ of $F$ but such that $T/Z(G)$ has no nontrivial map to $\mathbb G_m$ defined over any unramified extension of $F$.
 Let $X$ be an element of the Lie algebra of $T$.
 Assume that there is a positive rational number $r$ such that the valuation of $d\alpha(X)$ for every root $\alpha$ of $T$ defined over $E$ is equal to $r$.